salesforce/omakase/readme.md

 When registering plugins there are important details to keep in mind:

-- Only one instance of a plugin can be registered to a single parse operation.
+- Only one instance of a plugin can be registered.
 - Subscription methods will be executed in the order that its plugin class was registered.
 - All `@Rework` subscription methods will be executed before `@Validate`, regardless of the order in which the plugins were registered.
 Essentially this means validation always happens after rework modification is fully completed.